snesmaeili/PyZapline_plus/README.md

 The PyZaplinePlus algorithm is inspired by the MATLAB-based Zapline-plus implementation, initially designed for removing line noise from EEG signals.
 Special thanks to the original authors and contributors who laid the foundation for this adaptive noise removal approach.

 ## Detailed User Guide
-For a detailed guide on how to use PyZaplinePlus, including configuration options and how to interpret the cleaning plots, please refer to our GitHub wiki.
+For a detailed guide on how to use PyZaplinePlus, including configuration options and how to interpret the cleaning plots, see the documentation site:

+- Installation: docs/user-guide/installation.md
+- Quick Start: docs/user-guide/quickstart.md
+- Examples: docs/user-guide/examples.md
+- API reference: docs/api/core.md

 ## Please Cite
 If you find PyZaplinePlus useful in your research, please cite the original papers: